lorint/brick/v1.0/README.md

 this was added, offering full compatibility for all Brick features.
 This can run on Linux, Windows, and Mac.

-One important caveat for those with Apple M1 or M2 machines -- the low-level Ruby driver which we rely upon will NOT function natively on Apple Silicon, so on an M1 or M2 machine you will have to use the Rosetta emulator to run Ruby and your entire Rails app.
+One important caveat for those with Apple M1 or M2 machines is that the low-level Ruby driver which we rely upon will NOT function natively on Apple Silicon, so on an M1 or M2 machine you will have to use the Rosetta emulator to run Ruby and your entire Rails app.
 In the future when an Apple Silicon version of Oracle Instant Client ships then everything can work natively.

 Before setting up the gems to give support for Oracle in ActiveRecord, there are two necessary libraries you will need to have installed in order to allow the ruby-oci8 gem to function.